 Reporting incidents of disruption

-Incidents of disruption of constitutionally protected speech can be reported via TIPS.
-TIPS is a Threat Assessment, Incident Management and Prevention Service.
-It allows students, staff, faculty, and others to confidentially report concerning behaviors or potentially harmful incidents.
-TIPS does not replace 911 for emergency situations.
-TIPS is used to report situations where a person may cause harm to self or to others.
-TIPS allows this information to be simultaneously communicated to the appropriate personnel and investigated immediately for a proactive response to maintain a safe campus.
+Incidents of disruption of constitutionally protected speech can be reported by submitting an Incident Report via Maxient.
+Maxient is a threat assessment, incident management, and prevention service that allows students, staff, faculty, and others to confidentially report concerning behaviors or potentially harmful incidents.
+Maxient does not replace Ext.
+322911 for emergency situations, but instead provides an avenue for reporting suspicious or concerning campus incidents that you feel need to be shared.
+Maxient allows this information to be communicated to the appropriate personnel and investigated immediately for a proactive response to maintain a safe campus.
+A link to the Incident Report Form is located at the bottom of every Germanna Community College webpage.

 Booking space for student clubs and events

-Student clubs, student organizations and student groups wishing to host activities on-campus must contact the Student Activities office to request space.
-Activity planning procedures and forms are available from the Student Activities Offices at FAC and LGC or by contacting studentactivities@germanna.edu.
+Student clubs, student organizations, and student groups wishing to host activities on-campus must contact the Student Life & Leadership office to request space.
+Planning procedures and online forms are available from the Student Life & Leadership office at the Fredericksburg Area Campus (FAC), V. Earl Dickinson Building (SP1), Room #100, or by contacting studentlife@germanna.edu.
 The use of College facilities is granted in accordance with the Expressive Activity policy.
 Germanna maintains alcohol-free, smoke-free campuses.

 Bulletin boards

-Bulletin boards are located at designated areas at the Locust Grove Campus, the Fredericksburg Area Campus, and the Daniel Technology Center.
+Bulletin boards are located at designated areas at the Fredericksburg Area Campus, the Locust Grove Campus, and the Daniel Technology Center.
 There are several designated locations for the express use of designated organizations and they contain information about upcoming activities and events.
 Locations for general notices are located in the student lounge area at both campuses.

 Please visit the Welcome Center at any of the above-mentioned locations for the designation of bulletin boards for a specific use.

-All notices, posters, and other promotional material must be date stamped by the Welcome Center, and when applicable, the Student Activities Office before it can be posted.
+All notices, posters, and other promotional material must be date stamped by the Welcome Center, and when applicable, the Student Life & Leadership office before it can be posted.
 The date stamp indicates review of the notice and does not indicate an endorsement of content.
 Anything not stamped will be removed.
 Also, any flyer in a non-designated area will be removed.

 Distribution or placement of commercial advertising is prohibited in the following areas: administrative offices, instruction facilities, and libraries.
-Guidelines for posting notices are available in the Welcome Center and Student Activities Office at all locations mentioned above.
+Guidelines for posting notices are available in the Welcome Center and Student Life & Leadership office at all locations.

 Organizations seeking designated bulletin boards must seek approval from the Welcome Center.
 For more information regarding the placement of advertising materials and the use of campus bulletin boards, please see the Expressive Activity Policy.